Local Linear Forests: Extension to Causal Forests

 For conciseness, the majority of this paper focuses on local linear forests for non-parametric regression; however, a similar local linear correction can also be applied to quantile regression forests \citep*{meinshausen2006quantile}, causal forests \citep*{wager2017} or, more broadly, to any instance of generalized random forests \citep*{athey2016}.
 To highlight this potential, we detail the method and discuss an example for heterogeneous treatment effect estimation using local linear causal forests.

 As in \citet*{athey2016}, we frame our discussion in terms of the Neyman-Rubin causal model \citep*{imbens2015causal}.
-Suppose we have data $({\bf X_i}, Y_i, W_i)$, where ${\bf X_i}$ are covariates, $Y_i \in \mathbb{R}$ is the response, and $W_i \in \{0, \, 1\}$ is the treatment.
-In order to define the causal effect of the treatment $W_i$, we posit potential outcomes for individual $i$, $Y_i(0)$ and $Y_i(1)$, corresponding to the response the subject would have experienced in the control and treated conditions respectively; we then observe $Y_i = Y_i(W_i)$.
+Suppose we have data $(X_i, Y_i, W_i)$, where $X_i$ are covariates, $Y_i \in \mathbb{R}$ is the response, and $W_i \in \{0, \, 1\}$ is the treatment.
+In order to define the causal effect of the treatment $W_i$, we posit potential outcomes for individual $i$, $Y_i(0)$ and $Y_i(1)$, corresponding to the response the subject would have experienced in the control and treated conditions respectively; we then observe $Y_i = W_iY_i(1) + (1 - W_i)Y_i(0)$.
 We seek to estimate the conditional average treatment effect (CATE) of $W$, namely $\tau(x) = \E[Y(1) - Y(0) \mid X=x]$.
-Assuming uncounfoundedness \citep*{doi:10.1093/biomet/70.1.41},
+Throughout this paper we assume uncounfoundedness \citep*{doi:10.1093/biomet/70.1.41},

-the CATE is in general identified via non-parametric methods.
-We assume unconfoundedness when discussing treatment effect estimation through this paper. \citet*{wager2017} proposed an extension of random forests for estimating CATEs, and \citet*{athey2016} improved on the method by making it locally robust to confounding using the transformation of \citet*{robinson1988root}.
+and overlap, $\mathbb{P}[W_i = w] > 0$ for all $i$ and for each $w \in \{0,\, 1\}$. \citet*{wager2017} proposed an extension of random forests for estimating CATEs, and \citet*{athey2016} improved on the method by making it locally robust to confounding using the transformation of \citet*{robinson1988root}.
 Here, we propose a local linear correction to the method of \citet*{athey2016}, the orthogonalized causal forest, to strengthen its performance when $\tau(\cdot)$ is smooth.

 Local linear causal forests start as orthogonalized causal forests do, by estimating the nuisance components